marcotrumpet/my_custom_lints/README.md

 ## Usage

-Mason will generate a flutter package based on `custom_lint` package so the only thing you need to do in order to use it in your project is to add it to pubpsec and change the analysis_options file.
+Mason will generate a flutter package based on `custom_lint` package so the only thing you need to do to use it in your project is to add it to pubpsec and change the analysis_options file.